 Estimates by international organisations such as the UN indicate that food production will double in the next 20-30 years.
 Consequently, modern, water- and energy-efficient agriculture is essential to cope with growing food needs.
 The solution is not simple, as the conventional water resources available for each person or activity are becoming increasingly scarce, mainly due to the progressive increase in population and the needs associated with the development of countries.
 Moreover, this situation is already being aggravated by the effects of global climate change and the deterioration of water quality due to the presence of new pollutants such as pollutants of emerging concern, microplastics, superbugs, etc. It is therefore necessary to adopt measures to ensure the availability of water in sufficient quantity and quality for the development of the modern and efficient agriculture needed in the immediate future.

 The research project "SUSTAINABILITY, WATER AND AGRICULTURE IN THE 21ST CENTURY", SOS-AGUA-XXI, has been approved and will be subsidised by the CDTI and supported by the Ministry of Science and Innovation through the 2021 call of the Science and Innovation Missions programme.
-The project proposes the development of a series of actions capable of boosting the Spanish agricultural sector through the "21st Century Agriculture" Mission.
+The project proposes the development of a series of actions capable of boosting the Spanish agricultural sector through the Mission "Agriculture of the 21st century".
 The project has a budget of 6 million euros and will be financed by CDTI with European Next Generation funds.